 Past editions have been curated by local and international artists/curators, amongst others are Margot Norton (New Museum, NY), Markús Thor Andrésson (Reykjavík Art Museum, IS) and Alfredo Cramerotti (dir.
 Mostyn, Wales).

-Founding members of Sequences are artist run Kling & Bang galleri (est. 2003), the Living Art Museum (est. 1978) and the Icelandic Art Center, that together with artists active in the local art scene at each time, run the festival.
-Sequences is a non-profit organisation.
+Founding members of Sequences are artist run Kling & Bang gallery (est. 2003), the Living Art Museum (est. 1978) and the Icelandic Art Center, that together with artists active in the local art scene at each time, run the festival.
+Sequences is a non-profit festival.

 Sequences 2019 was celebrated widely throughout Reykjavík, with exhibition venues including the Living Art Museum and Kling & Bang, both housed in the Marshall House in Grandi, Ásmundarsalur, Harbinger, Open and Bíó Paradís.

 Presented constellations of art installations, performances, sonic works, video, and public interventions throughout the city of Reykjavík.